Proven-Paradox/shaper-system/Handbook.md

 Lessons are described in more detail in [Chapter 7](#chapter-7-lessons).

 > Marona wants to focus on elemental Abilities, so she takes the Elemental Attunement Lesson several times.
 By the time she's done she can deal Fire, Ice, Sky, and Earth damage.
+(Another player in her game focuses on dealing Dark damage, so she decides to save the XP needed to unlock it.)
 Once done with that, she also takes the Advantageous Recovery Lesson so that she gets extra benefits when striking a foe's elemental weakness.
 >
 > Meanwhile XU-808 is spending most of their XP on other aspects of their character.
 They decide that the Resilient Protector Lesson is enough to represent XU-808's sturdiness in combat.